-7.27 Under S155 of the Housing and Planning Act 2016, Local Planning Authorities are now required to ensure that potential financial benefits of certain development proposals are made public when a Local Planning Authority is considering whether or not to grant planning permission for planning applications which are being determined by the Council's Planning Committee.
+7.29 Under S155 of the Housing and Planning Act 2016, Local Planning Authorities are now required to ensure that potential financial benefits of certain development proposals are made public when a Local Planning Authority is considering whether or not to grant planning permission for planning applications which are being determined by the Council's Planning Committee.
 A financial benefit must be recorded regardless of whether it is material to the Local Planning Authority's decision on a planning application, but planning officers are required to indicate their opinion as to whether the benefit is material to the application or not.
-In consideration of S155 of the Housing and Planning Act 2016, the proposal is not a CIL chargeable development.
+In consideration of S155 of the Housing and Planning Act 2016, the proposal is not a community infrastructure levy (CIL) chargeable development as such there is no financial benefit associated with this planning application.